How to Detect Branches in Clusters¶

 cluster_approximation_graph_

-property and can be used to visualise
+property and can be used to visualize

 data and the branch-detection process.
 The plotting function is based on